 The following are the factors that determine DRP –

 - Credit History – Any entity is considered trustworthy if it has paid previous debts on time with interest payments.
-Such companies or individual is presumed to have lower default risk, and therefore they get access to cheaper funds as lenders charge lower DRP from them.
+Such companies or individuals are presumed to have lower default risk, and therefore they get access to cheaper funds as lenders charge lower DRP from them.

-- Credit Worthiness – Companies that possess poor credit rating and lower-grade bonds pay more default risk premiums.
-The companies are rated based on their financial performance by rating agencies such as Moody’s, Fitch, and S&P. Better the financial performance better is the credit rating.
+- Credit Worthiness – Companies with poor credit ratings and lower-grade bonds pay more default risk premiums.
+The companies are rated based on their financial performance by rating agencies such as Moody’s, Fitch, and S&P. Better the financial performance is the credit rating.
 Higher credit rating results in a lower default risk premium, and hence the investor would not get high returns since the risk is less.

 - With a high default risk premium, the market compensates investors more for undertaking greater risk by investing in such companies.

-- Novel and risky business investment offer above-average returns, which the borrower can use as an earning reward for investors on the risk of investment.
+- Novel and risky business investments offer above-average returns, which the borrower can use as an earning reward for investors on investment risk.

 - The riskier a particular asset is, the greater is the required return from that asset.

-- DRP helps in assigning a relative risk rating to a particular asset for the investor.
+- DRP helps assign a relative risk rating to a particular asset for the investor.